uvd540/asteroids-odin/README.md

 ## What works

-- raylib, raygui, rlgl
+- raylib, raygui, rlgl using the default `vendor:raylib` bindings.
-- Allocator that works with maps and SIMD
+- Allocator that works with maps and SIMD.
-- Temp allocator
+- Temp allocator.
-- Logger
+- Logger.
-- Most of `core` that doesn't do OS-specific things
+- Most of `core` that doesn't do OS-specific things.

 ## What won't work